ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 5. **Metrics API**: Expose an API endpoint for advertisers to fetch metrics or send them as ActivityPub activities.

 6. **Payment Logic**: Implement server-side logic for handling payments and revenue distribution, which could be based on standard payment pointers or integrated payment APIs.

-By addressing these responsibilities, servers act as the linchpin that ties advertisers, users, and monetization together in a cohesive, efficient, and privacy-respecting manner.

 ### Client Extensions